Rahman123/lightning-inspector-doc/README.md

 Some apps delivered by Salesforce include transaction markers that enable you to see fine-grained metrics for actions within those transactions.
 You can't create your own transactions at this time.

 The list of transactions includes counts of actions and XHRs (server-side requests) executed while the transaction was open.
 The list includes actions/XHRs fired by other events or handlers while the transaction was open.
 An XHR can include a batch of more than one server-side actions.

-TODO: I presume "transactions" are related to the MetricsService?
-MetricsService isn't officially exposed to customers so we should explain what we mean by transaction but shouldn't explicitly mention the MetricsService.
-I think this tab will only be useful for one.app as customers can't create their own transaction right now.

 ![Transactions Tab](transactions.png)